hsnliqdrv/chess-app/README.md

-# chess-app
+# chess-app v1.0
 A simple Chess app with server, client.
-(DEMO)